 Those who claim to change the trend somewhat is Asrock Corporation, Which now displays a new motherboard for The Skylake processors Based on Intel 's Z170 chipset And includes theUSB 3.1 speakers, next to a relatively modest price tag.

 The Z170A-X1 / 3.1 board supports the LGA 1151 socket processors with four DIMM slots with maximum 64GB support and up to 3,400MT / s, one PCI-Express 3.0 X16 slot that is routed directly to the processor, another PCI-Express 3.0 X16 slot Has a physical interface of X4 bandwidth channeled to the PCH controller, three PCI-Express 3.0 X1 connections for expansion cards, an I219V-based Giagbit Ethernet connection Intel, Built-in 7.1 audio channels based on Realtek's ALC892 codec and eight connections USB 3.0 and six 3 SATA connections.
 The compact M.2 slot is not here, by the way.

-Above all, the highlight is a pair of USB connections in the new 3.1 standard (based on ASMedia ASM1142 chip) which can operate At speeds of up to 10 gigabits per second - one of them in the old and familiar Type A configuration, and the other in the more symmetrical and compact Type C, which is gaining momentum recently.
+Above all, the highlight is a pair of USB connections in the new 3.1 standard (based on ASMedia ASM1142 chip) which can operate At speeds of up to 10 gigabits per second - One of them in the old and familiar Type A configuration, and the other in the more symmetrical and compact Type C configuration that is gaining momentum lately.

-The Z170A-X1 / 3.1 should cost less than 100 dollars, which could translate into a price in the 500 area of the Israeli market - that is, somewhere between the cheapest Z170 panels when it offers the important bonus of connections USB More up-to-date.
+The Z170A-X1 / 3.1 should cost less than $ 100, which may translate into a price in the region of about NIS 500 in the Israeli market - meaning somewhere among the cheapest Z170 boards, offering the important bonus of connections USB More up-to-date.
 Worth it, or not really?